siberianfox/tinygwiki/JSON-Operation.md

 	value | A value is the number, string, or true/false setting for a name.
 Values can also be NULL, which has special meaning in TinyG.
 A name and a value is a name:value pair aka NV pair.
 (Null values can be represented by the word null (case insensitive, no quotes), or quote quote --> "", which is more efficient) group | A group is a collection of one or more NV pairs.
 A group can also be called a **resource** in the REST way of speaking. configs | Configs are the collection of static configuration settings for the machine.
 In general, these are not changed via Gcode - but there are some exceptions.
 Xfr is an example of a config.
 So is 1po.
 Configs are part of the **static model** and should not be changed during Gcode execution. gcode words | Gcode "words" are the dynamic parameters that are used and affected by Gcode execution; e.g. x10 or y34.221 representing position.
-The current position of the X axis is an example of a gcode value.
-Gcode values are part of the **dynamic model** that holds the values used by the Gcode file itself.
+Gcode words are part of the **dynamic model** that holds the values used by the Gcode file itself.
 There are a few cases where these cross over (G10's) but this is discussed later.

 ## JSON Cheat Sheet
 This table illustrates general use of JSON cmmands.
 Don't worry if you don't understand it all; details are provided in the remaining sections.